gaiusmathew/404-to-301/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically redirect, log and notify all 404 page errors to any page using 301 redirect for SEO.
+Automatically redirect, log and notify on all 404 page errors to any page using 301 redirect for SEO.
 No more 404 Errors in WebMaster tool.

 == Description ==